raphaelsom/BrightnessAndContrast/README.md

 ## Benchmarking

+Code was compiled with GCC 14.2.1 using -O3 and -fno-unroll-loops.

-Benchmarks were performed on the following system:
+Benchmarks were performed on:
 - Fedora Linux 40 (x86\_64)
 - Linux-Kernel 6.12.8
 - Intel i7-8565U (8) @ 4.6GHz
 - 16GB RAM
-- GCC 14.2.1

 ## Results